secretstartups/handbook/paid-time-off/index.html.md

 #### Doctor's Note

 Please be aware that certain countries require a doctor's note or similar type of proper documentation for your sick time.
+To add a Doctor's note to BambooHR, please upload it to the employee uploads folder and let your manager know that you have added it.

 ## Communicating Illness-Related Leave